Radio Luxembourg: Political significance in the Eastern Bloc

 Radio Luxembourg was one of few channels through which people living in the Eastern Bloc could listen to rock and other contemporary popular music.
-Under good weather conditions, and especially at night, people as far as eastern Czechoslovakia, Poland, Estonia, Lithuania, Belarus and Leningrad could listen to the station.
+Under good weather conditions, and especially at night, people as far as eastern Czechoslovakia, Poland, Estonia, Lithuania, Belarus, Leningrad and Moscow could listen to the station.
 Eastern Bloc governments did not use jammers to prevent people from listening to Radio Luxembourg, but did do so for Radio Free Europe and, since the stations used harmonic frequencies (1439 kHz for Luxembourg and 719 kHz for Free Europe), the jamming also affected Radio Luxembourg's signal.
 Even though western popular music was considered undesirable by socialist regimes, legal prosecution was rare, although not unheard of.
 The music appealed to young people as something forbidden, and listening to it became a social ritual.
 It also strongly influenced contemporary underground culture and music in Czechoslovakia.